 The pros include:

-If you’re still worried about moving all your data off premises, we encourage you to look for a technology partner with track record of putting the security of client data first.
+If you’re still worried about moving all your data off premises, look for a technology partner with a track record of putting the security of client data first.

 You’ve seen how the right CRM system can benefit your staff and customers.
-We invite you to discover the ways that Microsoft Dynamics 365 delivers modern, connected, and intelligent applications that help bring all of your CRM functions together.
+Discover how Microsoft Dynamics 365 delivers modern, connected, and intelligent applications that help bring all of your CRM functions together.